dw5/yt-local/HACKING.md

 # Testing and releases
 * This project uses pytest.
 To install pytest and any future dependencies needed for development, run pip3 on the requirements-dev.txt file.
 To run tests, run `python3 -m pytest` rather than just `pytest` because the former will make sure the toplevel directory is in Python's import search path.

 * To build releases for Windows, run `python3 generate_release.py [intended python version here, without v infront]`.
 The required software (such as 7z, git) are listed in the `generate_release.py` file.
-For instance, wine is required if building on Linux.
+For instance, wine is required if building on GNU+Linux.
 The build script will automatically download the embedded Python release to include.
 Use the latest release of Python 3.7.x so that Vista will be supported.
-See https://github.com/user234683/yt-local/issues/6#issuecomment-672608388
+See https://github.com/user234683/youtube-local/issues/6#issuecomment-672608388

 # Overview of the software architecture